RishiVenkatesh616/How-to-Make-a-Purchase-on-the-PS-Store-Web-/README.md

-# How to Make a Purchase on the PS Store
+# How to Purchase Grand Theft Auto on the PS Store
-A comprehensive guide for new PlayStation users on how to purchase titles on the PlayStation store
+This user guide provides step-by-step instructions on how to purchase GTA 5 on your PlayStation 5 console via the PlayStation store.
+Pre